Brecon Beacons National Park

 Well, this of course depends on how fit you are.
 I would consider it to be a moderately difficult walk.

 Every hiker should always be prepared and this is certainly a trail where preparation is absolutely key, especially when it comes to the correct clothing.
-I don’t care if you are planning this hike in the summer or winter, this is the Brecon Beacons and weather can change quickly.
+I don’t care if you are planning this hike in the summer or winter, this is the Brecon Beacons and the weather can change quickly.

 It is easy to be deceived by the weather conditions especially as you are starting from a sheltered valley car park.
 You may not think the wind is very strong but just wait until you complete the initial climb and are fully exposed to the elements!